 This course provides an overview of major theories in counselling and psychotherapy from a Christian perspective.
 Students will develop criteria for evaluating theories using a biblical framework and formulate their own philosophy of Christian counselling.
-Prerequisite: B3327 Theology of Care knowledge, and skills necessary for effective counselling relationships.
-Integration of Christian beliefs, faith, and practice is expected.
 Prerequisite: B3327 Theology of Care

-P3545 Counselling Skills 3
+P3545 Counselling Skills